- Polyamine metabolism and activation of lipid signalling pathways in Arabidopsis thaliana

 Polyamine metabolism has emerged during the last 40 years as an important stress-related pathway and its accumulation is often a metabolic hallmark of enhanced plant stress tolerance.
 These small and versatile polycationic molecules are not only involved in stress responses, but also in many aspects of cellular biology and -physiology, affecting processes such as ion transport, protein- and lipid-kinase activity, transcription, protein synthesis, or stabilization of membrane- and nuclear components.
 Nonetheless, the molecular mechanism by which polyamines exert such a wide range of effects is still not well understood.
 To extend these studies, in this thesis we investigate the polyamine back-conversion pathway during salt stress in Arabidopsis thaliana using loss-of-function mutants of the AtPAO5 gene, the most-induced PAO member in salt conditions.
 In a different approach, we investigate the effect of polyamines on plasma membrane-associated phospholipid signalling, using an optimized 32Pi-labelling procedure that analyses phospholipid synthesis and turnover in vivo.
 In those studies, we demonstrate that polyamines trigger an increase of the lipid-signalling molecules phosphatidylinositol 4,5-bisphosphate and phosphatidic acid, in root cells of Arabidopsis seedlings.
 The detailed characterization of the phospholipid responses carried out in this thesis, provides novel and interesting tools to further unravel the role of polyamines in eukaryotic cell biology in general and in plant biology in particular.

-Chapter 4: Spermine triggers a rapid plasma membrane-PIP2 response that is generated via PIP5K7 and PIP5K9 and stimulates the efflux of K(+) in roots of Arabidopsis seedlings (Embargo until 30 March 2019)
+Chapter 4: Spermine triggers a rapid plasma membrane-PIP2 response that is generated via PIP5K7 and PIP5K9 and stimulates the efflux of K(+) in roots of Arabidopsis seedlings (Embargo up to and including 30 March 2019)

-Chapter 5: Spermine triggers the formation of phosphatidic acid in Arabidopsis seedlings through activation of phospholipase Dδ (Embargo until 30 March 2019)
+Chapter 5: Spermine triggers the formation of phosphatidic acid in Arabidopsis seedlings through activation of phospholipase Dδ (Embargo up to and including 30 March 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.